Packwood, Washington: Economy

 The town of Packwood has historically relied on the forest products industry as an economic engine, supplemented by government employment (via the National Forest and Park Services) and seasonal tourism.

 In 1998, 220 jobs were lost when the Packwood Lumber Mill closed because of the depressed Pacific Northwest lumber industry.

 The Packwood Ranger Station closed in 2003 after budget cuts in the US Forest Service and operations for the Cowlitz Valley Ranger District were centralized in nearby Randle.
 By 2010, the full-time population of Packwood had halved and many residences had become second homes or vacation rentals.

 Packwood has become an increasingly popular vacation destination.
 Proximity to White Pass Ski Area, expanded in 2010 by 767 acres, brings in visitors over the winter and access to Mount Rainier National Park and Gifford Pinchot National Forest brings visitors over the summer.
-Packwood hosts the Packwood Flea Market, established in the 1970s and now one of largest flea markets in the western United States, every Memorial Day weekend and Labor Day weekend.
-Local organizations and Lewis County have sought to promote the tourism opportunities of the town, improve tourist and vacation infrastructure, and plan for the long-term economy of the town.
-Home prices in Packwood increased 300% between 2012 and 2022, posing a challenge for the seasonal employees outdoor recreation relies on.
+Home prices in Packwood increased 300% between 2012 and 2022, leading to housing difficulties for seasonal employees of the area's outdoor recreation sector.